cphyc/fortran-linter/Readme.md

 ## Rules

-Currently, the following things are enforced:
+Here is a non-comprehensive set of rules that are enforced:
   * Punctuation should be followed by a space, this include `,`, `;` and `)`.
   * Binary operators (`==`, `+`, ...) should be surrounded by spaces
   * The following special characters are surrounded by at least one space: `::`, `=`.